brianklaas/blog/_posts/2018-05-25-Using-Simple-Storage-Service-In-CFML.markdown

 It's important to recognize that every time you perform a file operation with S3 from within your CFML application, you have to go across the wire to S3 to get the file.
 If you're running your CFML application in AWS on an [EC2 instance](https://aws.amazon.com/ec2/) (or an [ECS](https://aws.amazon.com/ecs/) or [EKS](https://aws.amazon.com/eks/) container), you don't have to go far.
 If your CFML application is running in a data center outside of AWS, you have to go across the Internet to get the file.
 This means that some operations &mdash; like looping through a 2GB .csv file &mdash; are going to incur major overhead.
 S3 is generally very fast, but you need to keep the overhead of running over the Internet to grab files in mind.

 Finally, S3 is file storage, not a file system.
 You cannot perform traditional file system commands on objects in S3.
-You can get basic information about files in S3 by running the follwing:
+You can get basic information about files in S3 by running the following:

 {% highlight javascript %}
 cfhttp( url="http://bucket.s3.amazonaws.com/path/to/file", method="head" );